paulfoley/Udacity_Nanodegree-Data_Analyst/Friends_Birthdays-Explore/README.md

 # Project - Friend's Birthday's Analysis

-In this project, we will explore my friends birthday's using data downloaded from [Facebook](https://www.facebook.com/).
+In this project, we will explore my friends' birthdays using data downloaded from [Facebook](https://www.facebook.com/).
 This is actual data from my Facebook friends.

 ## Project Overview